Making a Difference:

 The UCLA Institute of Transportation Studies

-ITS also is active in linking transportation research with policy and planning practice.
-Each fall since 1991, ITS researchers co-host (with the UCLA Extension Public Policy Program) the UCLA Lake Arrowhead Symposium on the Transportation – Land Use – Environment Connection.
-This invitation-only symposium brings leading transportation, land use, and environmental scholars together with top policy and planning practitioners from around the globe at a three day retreat in the San Bernardino Mountains.
-In 1995, 1999, 2003, and 2007, ITS affiliated students hosted the system-wide University of California Transportation Research Conference.
-And, in addition, ITS has regularly hosted conferences and events at UCLA and Sacramento, and dozens of public lectures on a wide variety of topics.
-These programs are listed in the archives of our website.
+ITS also actively links transportation research with policy and planning practice.
+Each fall since 1991, ITS researchers co-host the UCLA Lake Arrowhead Symposium, which brings leading transportation, land use, and environmental scholars together with top policy and planning practitioners from around the globe for a three-day retreat in the San Bernardino Mountains.
+In addition, ITS regularly hosts conferences and events in Los Angeles, Sacramento, and Washington, D.C., along with dozens of public lectures on a wide variety of topics.